ngrok/ngrok-docs/docs/cloud-edge/modules/ip-restrictions.md

 ## Overview

 IP Restrictions allows you to allow or deny traffic based on the source IP of the connection that was initiated to your ngrok endpoints.
-You may define allow and deny rules that apply to CIDR blocks of IP addresses.
+You configure the module by defining rules that apply allow or deny actions to IPv4 or IPv6 CIDR blocks.

-Rules may be set for both IPv4 and IPv6 addresses.

 A connection is allowed only if its source IP matches at least one rule with an 'allow' action and does not match any rule with a 'deny' action.